jianyanglab/dNdS-Fun/docs/documentation/04_Example.md

 Sample2	chr16	48265863	G	A	0.973034
 ```
 The sixth column is the raw CADD score, annotated from the above the CADD database.
 A table-delimited text file contained all somatic mutation sequenced from one or multiple individuals.
 Each row corresponds to a specific variant, and the five columns are separate "IndividualID, Chromosome, Position, Ref, Alt, Functional_impact_scores (raw score).
-In the dNdSFun with CADD model, the raw score should be the CADD scores download from the [link](https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh37/whole_genome_SNVs.tsv.gz)(GRCh37) or [link](https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/whole_genome_SNVs.tsv.gz)(GRCh38).
+In the dNdS-Fun with CADD model, the raw score should be the CADD scores download from the [link](https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh37/whole_genome_SNVs.tsv.gz)(GRCh37) or [link](https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/whole_genome_SNVs.tsv.gz)(GRCh38).